johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2015-02-11-the-convent-with-continuous-delivery/index.md

 authors: johnnyreilly
 tags: [Continuous Delivery, AppVeyor]
 hide_table_of_contents: false
+description: 'Programmer has open-sourced the Poor Clares Arundel website, making tweaks and site updating easier, with continuous delivery and collaboration.'
 ---

 I've done it.
 I've open sourced the [website that I maintain for my aunt what is a nun](http://www.poorclaresarundel.org/).
 Because I think we can all agree that nuns need open source and continuous integration about as much as anyone else.